How to Become a Tax Preparer

 As an alternative to an accounting degree, you could also combine tax-focused training with a degree in business, finance, taxation, or tax law.

 No matter your location, you must have a PTIN to receive pay in exchange for preparing a tax return.
-You may also need other credentials, depending on your state.
+Depending on your state, you may also need other credentials.

 To obtain a PTIN, follow this basic process:

-The IRS will review your application and issue your PTIN through your online account if your request gets approved.
+If your request is approved, the IRS will review your application and issue your PTIN through your online account.
 After receiving your PTIN, you will need to renew it annually.

 Other steps apply if you live in a state that requires additional tax preparer licensing or documentation.
 Use these links for further information: